aloksingh760/Marketplaats/README.md

 ## Summary

-The task is to load data from multiple sources and find data analystics  after clleaning and data trasnformation with optimized parrallel data processing.
+The task is to load data from multiple sources and find data analystics  after cleaning and data trasnformation with optimized parrallel data processing using spark framework.
 Code is written the solution in pyspark script.
 There is no any other dependecies required apart from Spark library and developed code package.